-Documen t Control Information on Revision History incl.
-Author risation: (most recent firs t) Author Summary of chan ges Version Authorised & Date M. Parkes Minor amendments and updated. d clarifications, hyperlinks V1.4 Approved by GNEC in March 2023 subject to the amendments made 29/11/2023 C. Roche Annual review of the Gift Acceptance Policy.
-Policy amended, with new Prospect & Gift Review Group added along with minor process changes.
-V1.3 E. Goldsmith Annual review and in response to the Institutiona Ethics Audit.
+Documen t Control Informatio n Revision History incl.
+Authorisation: (most recent first) Author Summary of chang ges Version Authorised & Date M. Parkes Amendment to the review changes. ew date and other minor V1.5 M. Parkes Minor amendments and clarifications, hyperlinks updated.
+V1.4 Approved by GNEC in March 2023 subject to the amendments made 20/11/2023 C. Roche ft Acceptance Policy.
+Policy spect & Gift Review Group process changes.
+V1.3 E. Goldsmith Annual review and in response to the Institutional Ethics Audit.
 V1.2 Recommendation for update authorised by GNEC.
 Reviewed by Legal and Governance and Finance.
 Reviewed and Authorised by John McCarthy Executive Director, Marketing, Recruitment & External Relations and Interim Director of Student Success, Administration and Support Services.
-20/10/2020 E. Goldsmith Reference to GDPR ar added and hyperlinks u nd Data Protection Act 2018 updated.
-V1.1 Reviewed by Fadzai Dizanadzo, Information Governance and Emma Goldsmith, Alumni Engagement & Development on 23/07/2019 E. Goldsmith · · cy was needed to outline how he University are evaluated V1.0 Authorised by VCET members on 09/01/2019 Policy Ma nagement and Res ponsibilities: Owner: Executive Director, Marketing, Recruitment & External Relations and Interim Director of Student Success, Administration and Support Services.
-Others with responsibilities (please specify): This Policy is issued by those who have the authority to issue and communicate policy on gift acceptance and who have delegated day to day management and communication of the policy to Office of Alumni Engagement and Development.
-All subjects of the Policy will be responsible for engaging with and adhering to this policy.
-Author to complete formal as ssessment with the follo wing advi sory teams: Equality Analysis (E&D, HR) Equality Assessment form Approved and added to records on 02/05/2018 Legal implications (L&G) 2.
-N/A Information Governance (L&G) 3.
-Approved in 2018.
-Reviewed and re-approved on 23/07/2019.
-Reviewed and re-approved 22/10/2020 Student facing procedures (QEO) 4.
-N/A UKVI Compliance (Student Admin) 5.
-N/A Finance 6.
-Approved in 2018.
-Reviewed and re-approved 20/10/2020
+20/10/2020 E. Goldsmith Reference to GDPR and Data Protection Act 2018 added and hyperlinks updated.
+V1.1 Reviewed by Fadzai Dizanadzo, Information Governance and Emm Goldsmith, Alumni Engagement & Development on 23/07/2019 E. Goldsmith New document.
+A policy was needed to outline how potential donations to the University are evaluated for acceptance.
+V1.0 Authorised by VCET members on 09/01/2019 Policy Ma nagement and Resp oonsibilities: Owner: Executive Director, Marketing, Recruitment & External Relations and Interim Director of Student Success, Administration and This Policy is issued by those who have the authority to issue and communicate policy on gift acceptance and who have delegated day to day management and communication of the policy to Office of Philanthropy, Alumni & Supporter Engagement.